robenkleene/prism/manual/src/full---help-output.md

         --max-line-length <N>
             Truncate lines longer than this.

             To prevent any truncation, set to zero.
-Note that delta will be slow on very long lines (e.g. minified .js) if truncation is disabled.
+Note that prism will be slow on very long lines (e.g. minified .js) if truncation is disabled.
 When wrapping lines it is automatically set to fit at least all visible characters.

             [default: 512]